Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn pulmonology denials quickly.

-Pulmonology Revenue Optimization
+Pulmonology Revenue Tuning

 “Pulmonology practices with in-house PFT labs are among the most consistently underbilled specialties.
 The professional interpretation component is billable every time a PFT is performed, but most practices only bill the technical component.”